Jcormack02/Individual_Project/README.md

 # Individual_Project
-To keep track of my kanban board and user stories
+To keep track of my kanban board and roadmap